divvun/satni-backend/README.md

 # Deployment using systemd

 Login as the user that should run the service.
-Clone this repo in the root the home directory.
+Clone this repo in the root of the home directory.
 Check out the langtech svn repo as described above in the root of the home directory, as well.
 Do all the other steps as described in the `Prerequisites` section.

 Move into the satni-backend directory, then run these commands: